 The Parents & Friends Association (PFA) run a secondhand uniform sale once a term if sufficient donations have been received.
 Dates are advertised in the Contact newsletter and on this website.
 The Term 1 sale was held on Friday 22nd February.

 If your family is facing hardship or severe financial difficulties, you may be eligible for financial assistance to help meet education costs, including uniform.
 This support is provided by not-for-profit organisation State Schools' Relief (SSR).
 You are encouraged to talk to the Principal or Assistant Principal about your situation and they will assess what you can receive.

-Students starting Prep who meet the criteria for CSEF are automatically able to get help with uniforms through State Schools' Relief.
+Students starting Prep who meet the criteria for Camps, Sports and Excursions Fund (CSEF) are automatically able to get help with uniforms through State Schools' Relief (SSR).
 A voucher will be provided to subsidise a winter warmer uniform package for the Prep student of: